Luis Alarcón de la Lastra

-Luis Alarcón de la Lastra (3rd marqués de Rende and 7th Conde de Gálvez) (24 November 1891 – 19 November 1971) was a Spanish army officer, deputy, businessperson, civil-war commander under Francisco Franco, governor of Madrid and then government minister.
+Luis Alarcón de la Lastra (3rd marqués de Rende and 7th Conde de Gálvez) (24 November 1891 – 19 November 1971) was a Spanish army officer, deputy, businessperson, Spanish Civil War commander under Francisco Franco, governor of Madrid and then government minister.
 He owned large areas of land around Carmona, province of province of Seville.

 Biography

 He was born in Seville.
 He studied at the Real Colegio de Artillería from 1907 and was promoted to second lieutenant in 1912.
 After a posting in Melilla, he worked in Algeciras and Seville, becoming captain in 1927.
 When the Second Spanish Republic began, he refused an oath of loyalty to the new Republic and left the army.
 He began working in an agricultural business in Carmona.
 In 1933, he was vice president of the Agrarian Employers' Federation.
-He became a diputato of the Partido Agrario Español (Spanish Agrarian Party) – made up of right-wing monarchist elements – for Seville.
-In 1935, he joined a number of Confederación Española de Derechas Autónomas (CEDA) deputies of the Cortes in a right-wing coalition led by José María Lamamié de Clairac y Colina in support of their landowner-dominated traditions and specifically in opposition to a law from Manuel Giménez Fernández (also a CEDA diputado) which provided that peasants who had worked land for twelve years were given the opportunity to buy it.
-He was not able to win a seat in the elections of February 1936.
+He became a diputado of the Partido Agrario Español (Spanish Agrarian Party) – made up of right-wing monarchist elements – for Seville.
+In 1935, he joined a number of Confederación Española de Derechas Autónomas (CEDA) deputies of the Cortes in a right-wing coalition led by José María Lamamié de Clairac y Colina in support of their landowner-dominated traditions and specifically in opposition to a law from Manuel Giménez Fernández (also a CEDA diputado) which provided that peasants who had worked land for twelve years were given the opportunity He was not able to win a seat in the elections of February 1936.